olegberman/breakpoverty-hackathon/README.md

 ## Inspiration
 Local, time-sensitive communication is big issue in Rural Kenya.
 One of the stories that was shared with us was that sometimes a Chief would have to go door to door in the village to make an important announcement.
 Chief and vast majority of the people (80+% of population) have mobile devices that are capable of placing and receiving phones calls and sms.

 Our solution would make a big impact in rural areas in Kenya and other countries where Village Chief and/or other officials distribute information to the general population via a phone tree or worse yet in-person.
 Such time-consuming process has many downsides including people missing an important message or not getting it in time.
+Compared to SMS, voice messages can be localized for the 68 languages spoken in Kenya.
+It is highly customizable.

 ## What it does
 We have chosen to tackle all 3 challenge sets (Education, Health, Agriculture) as well as Community Announcements for this hackathon.
 The solution we implemented enables personable, easier, faster and more streamlined way to share important, time-sensitive and possibly life-changing information via something as simple as a phone call.